mptrista/flappy_bird_sunset/README.md

 - Original Flappy Bird game by Dong Nguyen
 - Three.js community for the excellent 3D graphics library
 - Mountain silhouette design inspiration from various sunset landscapes
+- Claude 3.5 Sonnet for AI assistance in development
+- Inspiration from the classic game's simplicity and challenge